diegofr-98/ia-benchmark/README.md

 }
 ```

-It is loaded automatically at runtime.
+Files placed in `src/benchmarks/` are loaded automatically at runtime.
+Custom JSON benchmarks are merged with built-in ones seamlessly.

 ## Adding a provider